-Many NPHC and MGC organizations at USC do not allow undergraduates to join until they
+Additionally, many NPHC organizations do not allow undergraduates to join until they

-have completed at least one semester of school and have proven themselves academically.
+have successfully completed at least one semester of school.
+Some organizations may

-Some organizations may require students to complete more than one semester.
-The organizations
+require students to complete more than one semester.

 - Be in good academic standing